GarySimons/Gary_Simons/README.md

 #### Admin page
 * Change screen size to verify that it is responsive and the panels work on all device sizes.
-* Check data from MongoDB database is correct and displays corectly.
+* Check data from MongoDB database is correct and displays correctly.
 * Click on edit buttons to check they open the edit page with correct data.
 * Click on delete buttons to check they open the warning modal.
 * Click on x and close on modal to check they close the modal and go back to admin page.